-The China Project's atmospheric research is committed to building observationally validated, fundamental research on the physical and chemical dimensions of China’s atmospheric environment and the emissions that influence it, from urban to global scales.
-In addition to the model-based research described below, it includes observational research described here.
+The China Project's atmospheric research is committed to building observationally validated, fundamental research on the physical and chemical dimensions of China’s atmospheric environment, from urban to global scales.
+In addition to the model-based research described below, it includes field observations described here and bottom-up emissions research described here.
 It is also a core component of a Project-wide interdisciplinary framework now being applied to evaluation of national GHG and pollution control policies, described here.

 A primary tool is the GEOS-Chem global chemical transport model developed at Harvard, and a nested, high-resolution window over China developed by WANG Yuxuan (Tsinghua University Center for Earth System Science, formerly of Harvard) and China Project chair Michael B. McElroy.
 Validated by agreement of modeled concentrations with measurements made by ground stations and offshore aircraft, the GEOS-Chem model differentiates air transport mechanisms for individual sub-regions of China on a finer scale than previously possible (Wang et al. 2004a) and captures critical seasonal effects of meteorology—notably cold fronts in winter and monsoonal patterns in summer—on regional and urban air quality.